Ingentive-Limited/ingentive-agent-dashboard/README.md

 | Assistant message with `stop_reason: "tool_use"` | Running |
 | User message | Processing |
 | PID not alive | Dead |

+## License

+This project is licensed under an MIT License with Restrictions — free to use, no redistribution without permission, forking with attribution allowed.
+See [LICENSE](LICENSE) for details.